04 July 2019

 It is rarely possible to effectively do everything that needs to be done yourself, and it is crucial to have an effective core team and good relationships with at least a couple of credible service providers, such as an intellectual property attorney, product designer, branding specialist and marketing expert.
 It is this network of people that you want an investor to recognise as credible and sufficiently effective to take the business to the next stage.

-Su Copeland of Priddey Marketing tells me: “It isn’t easy to find the right investors, and doing so requires knowing where to find them and then having an attractive pitch.”
+Su Copeland of Priddey Marketing explains: “It isn’t easy to find the right investors, and doing so requires knowing where to find them and then having an attractive pitch.”

 There is no doubt that the start-up journey is long and often complex.
 It almost always takes longer and costs more than you probably expected, but with the right people around you, and the right advice at the right time, you are much more likely to succeed in the end.
 Su has provided her top 10 tips below.